Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Lagrangian submanifolds

 More generally, attaching 2-handles to $D^\ast T^2$ yields a sequence of Weinstein 4-manifolds $T_{p,q,r}$, with $p\geq q\geq r\geq0$.
 When $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}\leq1$, these are the Milnor fibers of parabolic and hyperbolic unimodal singularities studied by Keating in $\cite{ak1,ak2}$.
 Our discussions above imply the following:

-\begin{proposition} The Weinstein manifold $T_{p,q,r}$ admits a cyclic dilation if and only if $(p,q,r)=(0,0,0)$ or $(1,0,0)$. \end{proposition} \begin{proof} Note that $T_{0,0,0}$ is symplectomorphic to $T^\ast T^2$, so it admits a quasi-dilation. $T_{1,0,0}$ is symplectomorphic to $\mathbb{C}^2\setminus\{xy=1\}$, it follows from Corollary 19.8 of $\cite{ps5}$ that there is a quasi-dilation in $\mathit{SH}^1(T_{1,0,0})$.
-Alternatively, one can compute its wrapped Fukaya category explicitly, whose endomorphism algebra turns out to be formal, and is quasi-isomorphic to the associative algebra $\mathbb{K}[x,y][(xy-1)^{-1}]$, whose superpotential description has been given in Example \ref{example:110}.
-On the other hand, we have seen in the above that the remaining manifolds do not admit cyclic dilations. \end{proof}
+\begin{proposition} The Weinstein manifold $T_{p,q,r}$ admits a cyclic dilation if and only if $q=r=0$. \end{proposition} \begin{proof} Note that $T_{0,0,0}$ is symplectomorphic to $T^\ast T^2$, so it admits a quasi-dilation. $T_{1,0,0}$ is symplectomorphic to $\mathbb{C}^2\setminus\{xy=1\}$, it follows from $\cite{ps5}$, Corollary 19.8 that there is a quasi-dilation in $\mathit{SH}^1(T_{1,0,0})$.
+Alternatively, one can compute its wrapped Fukaya category explicitly using the techniques developed in $\cite{bee}$, whose endomorphism algebra turns out to be formal, and is quasi-isomorphic to the associative algebra $\mathbb{K}[x,y][(xy-1)^{-1}]$, see Example \ref{example:110} for its superpotential description.
+The case when $p>1$ can be argued similarly, since there are Lefschetz fibrations $T_{p,0,0}\rightarrow\mathbb{C}^\ast$ whose smooth fibers are $T^\ast S^1$.
+In fact, $T_{p,0,0}$ is symplectomorphic to the $\widetilde{A}_p$ plumbing of $T^\ast S^2$'s.
+On the other hand, we have seen in the above that $T_{1,1,0}$ and $T_{1,1,1}$ do not admit cyclic dilations.
+Since any Weinstein manifold $T_{p,q,r}$ with $p\geq1$ and $q\geq1$ contains $\overline{T}_{1,1,0}$ as its Liouville subdomain, the non-existence of cyclic dilations follows from the commutative diagram (\ref{eq:diagram2}). \end{proof}

 Observe that among the examples $T_{p,q,r}$ considered above, the existence of a cyclic dilation is in fact equivalent to the existence of a quasi-dilation.
 This is not surprising in view of Proposition \ref{proposition:log-CY}.
 More interestingly, Proposition \ref{proposition:pqr} implies the following: